Volkswagen refused to track down mom's stolen car with infant inside until bill was paid

 Lake County police said they're still looking for the accused car thieves.

 Other automakers have GPS tracking systems for their vehicles.
-General Motors' OnStar service will help law enforcement track a stolen vehicle, according to its safety website, but it's unclear if customers must remain current on their payments.
-GM didn't immediately respond to a request for comment.
+General Motors' OnStar service will help law enforcement track a stolen vehicle even if a customer isn't current on their bill, a GM spokesperson told CBS MoneyWatch.

 for more features.